mattearly/dmpower/README.md

 # DM-Power-Core-Version
-is a lightweight yet powerful command line interface tool for DM's running 5th edition Dungeons & Dragons.
-It is made entirely on C++.
+A tool for 5th edition Dungeons & Dragons.
-* It uses data from the D&D 5e _Player's Handbook_, _Dungeon Master Guide_, & _Sword Coast Adventurer's guide_.
-* This small program does not teach you the game.
-You will need to buy some books.
-* My overall goal is to make this program simple enough that it does not require a how-to use document once you get it running.
 ### Featuring: *DM-Power*
-_It's DM Magic!_
+* DM-Power-Core-Version uses data from the D&D 5e _Player's Handbook_, _Dungeon Master Guide_, & _Sword Coast Adventurer's guide_.

-1. Characters: Get going quick with a streamlined character creation process for Players or Non-Players.
+1. Characters: Get going quick with a streamlined character creation process for PCs or NPCs.
-    * **All** Classes and Paths, Races, Levels, Feats, Skills, Proficiencies, Backgrounds, and Stats
+    * **All** Classes and Archetype Paths, Races, Levels, Feats, Skills, Proficiencies, Backgrounds, and Stats
-        * Has extra class archetypes & backgrounds from the _Sword Coast Adventures Guide_ (SCAG) & _DMG_
-        * Based on the logic from the PHB character creation
+        * Uses all the standard rules and includes some variant options
     * Powerful after creation character **editor**
-        * _Level Up_ tool that sticks to the charts and prompts everything you need.
+        * _Level Up_ tool that progresses your character and prompts any options.
-        * Ability Stat, Character Name, and Alignment editor
+        * Allows editing Stats, Character Name, and Alignment
     * **Permanancy**.
 Load and Save your entire character list.
-        * Unlimited different save files.
-        * Made to be one save file per campaign, but your style may vary.
+        * Load / Save logic subject to change with updates
     * What the character maker doesn't do (yet)
-        * Items - might hint at what some of your items are but you have to come up with your equipment on your own
+        * Items - you gotta buy your own equipment
-        * Some non-artisan tools and trades from the clprofileasses have not been added yet (game sets)
         * Spells - tells you how many cantrips, slots, and known spells but you still have to pick your spells

 2. Magic Item Generator: Figure out treasure and rewards in seconds!
-    * Reward rolling charts from the DMG
+    * All Reward rolling charts from the DMG
-        * Auto roll or enter your own result.
         * Magic Items
-        * Scrolls prefigured out
+        * Tells you what the scroll is rather than 'level 2 scroll'
         * Coins, Gems, Valuable Art
         * Scroll Generator - just tell it what level and it gives you a scroll